strangerstudios/pmpro-register-helper/readme.txt

 = Conditional User Field Logic =
 Any registered field can be a conditional field.
 These fields use JavaScript to dynamically hide or show based on another field's value.

+= Create a Public or Private Member Directory =
+Many sites use these custom fields to build a member directory for site visitors or members.
+You can customize which fields are displayed based on membership level.
+Read the [Member Directory and Profiles for PMPro](https://www.paidmembershipspro.com/add-ons/member-directory/?utm_source=wordpress-org&utm_medium=readme&utm_campaign=pmpro-register-helper) documentation page for more information on this feature.

 = Restrict Membership Checkout by Email Address or Username = Add your list of custom "approved" email addresses or usernames to the "Restrict by Email" or "Restrict by Username" field on the Memberships > Settings > Membership Levels > Edit Level admin page.